exasol/exasol-virtual-schema-lua/doc/user_guide/user_guide.md

 ### Creating a Schema to Hold the Adapter Script

-For the purpose of the User Guide we will assume that you install the adapter in a schema called `EVSL_SCHEMA`.
+For the purpose of the user guide we will assume that you install the adapter in a schema called `EVSL_SCHEMA`.

 If you are not the admin the database, please ask an administrator to create that schema for you and grant you write permissions.